Princess Marie of Nassau

 Princess Marie of Nassau (Prinzessin Marie Wilhelmine Friederike Elisabeth von Nassau; 29 January 1825 – 24 March 1902) was the eighth child and fourth daughter of William, Duke of Nassau and wife of Hermann, 4th Prince of Wied.
 She was the mother of Queen Elisabeth of Romania.

 Early life

-Marie was born at Biebrich, Duchy of Nassau the eighth child and fourth daughter of William, Duke of Nassau (1792–1839) by his first wife, Princess Louise of Saxe-Hildburghausen (1794–1825), daughter of Frederick, Duke of Saxe-Altenburg.
+Marie was born at Biebrich, Duchy of Nassau, the eighth child and fourth daughter of William, Duke of Nassau and his first wife, Princess Louise of Saxe-Hildburghausen, daughter of Frederick, Duke of Saxe-Altenburg.